 In addition, the project promotes fundamental democratic values and enhances the quality of teaching CE as a subject at school by introducing an interactive and experience based approach.
 Lastly, the project contributes to the exchange of good and innovative practices between German and Georgian NGOs in the field of CE.

 Twenty Georgian CE teachers represent in pairs each region of Georgia to ensure the coverage of rural areas.
 They are provided with training in non-formal education tools, further teaching materials and the needed support to implement a more modern teaching approach, using methods that recognize the different types of learners and rely on intrinsic learning motivation.

-The initial development workshop is conducted in June by CRISP and CETF as a 2-day residential workshop for 20 CE teachers.
+The initial development workshop is conducted in June by CRISP and CETF as a 2-day residential workshop for 20 CE teachers, aged 25-60 and representing each of 10 Georgian regions.
 The participants are familiarized with the methodology of simulation gaming and engage in experiential learning by playing a simulation game and evaluating the method and their learning.